r3c/creep/README.md

   - Boolean option "passive" enables (default) or disables passive mode.
 - SSH:
   - Use `ssh://user@host:port/path` where variables are similar to the ones used for FTP deployment.
-Password can't be specified here, so you'll need to either enter password manually or setup SSH keys and start SSH agent.
+No password can be specified here, so you'll need to either enter password manually or setup SSH keys and start SSH agent.
-  - String option "extra" can be used to pass additional parameters to SSH command.
+  - String option "extra" can be used to pass additional parameters to SSH command, as shown in example above.

+For all protocols path is relative by default.
+Start your path by a slash `/` character to specify an absolute path, e.g. `file:////var/opt/myproject`.

 Modifiers
 ---------